 Navarro dismissed the case against the Bundys and Payne in a hearing on Monday, according to court papers.

 “Today was the hearing to determine if the mistrial of the court was with prejudice or without prejudice, and Judge Gloria Navarro dismissed the case with prejudice, meaning that the US Attorney’s Office could not bring the case against Cliven Bundy back,” Whipple said Thursday.

 The federal Bureau of Land Management and local authorities backed down in the face off, halted the roundup of Bundy’s cattle and returned about 300 head to avoid any violence.

 Authorities later accused Bundy of conspiracy to commit an offense against the United States, assault on a federal law officer by use of a deadly and dangerous weapon, interference with commerce by extortion and obstruction of justice.

 Cliven Bundy was the leader of the movement to extort the federal government into returning his cattle, the indictment said.

 In 2016, Ryan and Ammon Bundy were among those who took part in a 41-day occupation of the Malheur National Wildlife Refuge in Oregon after gathering outside for a demonstration to support two ranchers who were convicted of arson, and in defiance of federal land policies.

 One man was killed during an attempted traffic stop weeks into the occupation of a vacant building on the refuge.
-Police said he was reaching for a gun after emerging from an SUV; prosecutors said the shooting was justified.
+Police said he was reaching for a gun; prosecutors said the shooting was justified.
 The standoff ended after the last holdouts surrendered to authorities.

-Before the final surrender, federal agents arrested the elder Bundy in the 2014 case; he did not take part in the 2016 standoff.
+Before the final surrender, federal agents arrested the elder Bundy, who did not take part in the 2016 standoff.

 In October, the younger Bundys and others were found not guilty of firearms charges and conspiracy to impede federal workers in the wildlife refuge standoff.